Things to do in Kuta Lombok + What to Expect

 merese-hill-kuta-lombok

 A lot of people go to Merese Hill to watch the sunset over Kuta, which I highly recommend.
-But it’s also a great place to explore at any time of day.
 The views are jaw-dropping and you can hike down to secret beaches to take a dip (depending on the tides, of course!).
-If you ask me, I’d say it’s definitely worth visiting during the day.
+If you ask me, it’s one of the best things to do in Kuta Lombok any time of day.

 Mawun Beach